Post Fact Checked by Dr. Jason Cavolina, MS, PharmD

 Dr. Jason Cavolina, MS, PharmDConcierge Pharmacist and Fact Checker

 - Over 15 years Experience as a Pharmacist, Researcher and University Lecturing.

 A Perfect Gastritis Diet: Foods to Eat and Foods to Avoid

 Gastritis is a condition consisting of numerous symptoms; it could be heartburn, pain, indigestion, or too much acid in the stomach, which is the most common symptom.
 Gastritis or Gastric Ulcers might be severe or long-lasting.
 In most cases, it could get critical owing to drugs that act on the gastric mucosa, food poisoning, poor nutrition, and other significant factors.
 If left untreated, gastritis could turn out to be ulcers, accompanied by continuous pain, constant inflammation, and bleeding, which can become life-threatening.

 Gastritis has now become very common, with almost 50% of the world population facing gastric problem.
 It could occur unannounced and leave a long-lasting impact.

 Diet and gastritis

-While there is a "No" detailed diet that would remove gastritis, there is increasing investigation that indicates that some foods might in fact help improve the existing condition.
-Researches have suggested that fatty and salty foods increase the risk of gastritis.
+While there is "No" detailed diet that would remove gastritis, there is increasing research that indicates some foods might in fact help improve the existing condition.
+Researchers have suggested that fatty and salty foods increase the risk of gastritis.